JayesonLS/FreHDs/README.md

 OriginalVecovenFiles
 --------------------

-Unmodified copy of Frederic Vecoven's 2.14 file release for easy reference.
+An unmodified copy of Frederic Vecoven's 2.14 file release for easy reference.

 OriginalFreHDKiCad